 Before You Go

-Opening Times: The Church is open daily throughout the summer.
+Opening Times: The Church is open daily from March to October.
 Group bookings and winter appointments can be made by calling 0117 975 0714 / 0709.
 View details.

 Parking: There is limited free car parking available on the roadside opposite the church.